 Labels are used to group objects for a variety of purposes.
-One of the most common applications for labels is to prevent ads from competing advertisers or brands that advertiser from showing at the same time on your website or ap. by applying competitive exclusion labels.
-However, there are several label types, and they have a variety other applications, including grouping items for reporting purposes.
+One of the most common are competitive exclusion labels, which prevent ads from competing advertisers or brands from serving to your site or app at the same time.
+There are several label types used for other purposes, including grouping items for reporting.

-Labels can be applied to a variety of items in Ad Manager—from orders and line item to ad units can companies.
+Labels can be applied to a variety of items in Ad Manager—from orders and line item to ad units and companies.
 Learn more about where you can add labels in Apply labels.

 Labels are also inherited from "up-stream" or parent items.
 For instance, if you apply a label to an advertiser, all of that advertiser's orders and subsequent line items inherit that label.

 Labels are not supported for Preferred Deals in Ad Manager.
 The label field is hidden on Preferred Deal proposal line items but appears on the actual line items.

 - Ad exclusion